 These days, it is harder to rank for competitive keywords.
 That is a fact.
 However, SEO is not dead.
 It is just changing – rapidly and will continue to do so as long as Google is obsessed with providing the best personalized searches on the planet.
 Here’s just a few of the things that you need to consider if you want to have a chance at ranking for any search phrase:

-Once upon a time, Google’s search algorithm focused on back-links and keyword density, as well as other specific SEO metrics.
+Once upon a time, Google’s search algorithm focused on back-links and keyword density, as well as other specific quality indicators.
 However, now the focus is on the user experience.
-If a site has lots of backlinks, and keyphrases, but is not liked by the viewers, it will not rank well for long.
-Now Google is more likely to rank you well if your viewers spend a lot of time on your page, and if they engage with it.
+A site can have lots of back-links, and key-phrase rich content, but it still will not rank.
+Now Google is more likely to rank you well if your viewers spend a lot of time on your page, or site in general.
 Google measures all of this data.

 Any time you do something that provides more value to the consumer, they will reward you with better results.
 If you have high quality site content that answers a real question that a viewer has, they are much more likely to trust your website / brand.
 There is a good chance that if a product is mentioned that solves their problem they may just buy it from you!